pinn3/gist-db/README.md

 # Clone the repository
 git clone https://github.com/pinn3/gist-db

-# Install dependencies, this will also run the build script
+# Run the demo!
+This will also install dependencies and run the build script
-npm install
+npm run demo

-# Try out the demo!
-node demo/demo.js
 ```

 ## API